Close Banner

 Food at Storytellers Café

 The breakfast choices generally match the other Disneyland character dining buffets, but this breakfast is a little more high-end than some of the other buffets, with some choices unique to this location.
 You can enjoy muffins, croissants, fruit, a charcuterie platter, smoked salmon and a bagel, and agua fresca or other fresh beverages.
-Main dishes include scrambled eggs, an egg white frittata (with spinach, tomato and basil), eggs Benedict, bacon, sausage, pancakes, Mickey waffles, French toast with berries and whipped cream, chilaquiles, carved meats and breakfast potatoes with Impossible meat.
+Main dishes include scrambled eggs, bacon, sausage, pancakes, Mickey waffles, French toast with berries and whipped cream, chilaquiles, carved meats and breakfast potatoes with Impossible meat.
+You can order a gluten-free, vegan pancake or impossible patties from the chef.

 Enjoy oatmeal with all the fixings and a custom omelet.
 Juices, coffee and soft drinks are included, as well.
 Special coffee drinks, specialty beverages and alcoholic beverages — such as the ultimate bloody mary, mimosa, bellini or raspberry champagne — cost extra.
 Once brunch time rolls around, more food comes out.